Collision Filters

 public IBroadPhaseFilter?
 BroadPhaseFilter { get; set; }

 is null.
-It is used to filter out collisions that passed broad phase collision detection - that is, after the DynamicTree has added the collision to the PotentialPair hash set.
+It is used to filter out collisions that passed broad phase collision detection—that is, after the DynamicTree has added the collision to the PotentialPair hash set.

-This can be useful if custom collision proxies got added to world.DynamicTree.
-Since the Jitter world only knows how to handle collisions between RigidBodyShapes, a filter must handle the detected collision (i.e. implement custom collision response code and filter out the collision) such that no InvalidCollisionTypeException is thrown.
-Jitter’s soft body implementation is based on this kind of filter (see SoftBodies.BroadPhaseCollisionFilter).
+Since the world only knows how to handle collisions between RigidBodyShapes, a filter must handle the detected collision (implement custom collision response code and filter out the collision) such that no InvalidCollisionTypeException is thrown.

 Example: Collision groups